Calendar 2025 - FB

 Selected by the Florence Biennale's Curatorial Board for its ability to make us reflect on very sensitive issues, such as the re-education of prisoners and their reintegration into society, and for its adherence to the theme of the XV edition, which is dealing with dualisms (such as good and evil) emphasises the need for an overall vision and to rise towards the highest ideals, Near Light shows a path that sees evil turn into good and despair into hope.

-National Premiere Screening of the Short Film "Tango en Penumbras (Tango in Twilight)" di Teresa Mular (Argentina)
+National Premiere Screening of the Short Film "Tango en Penumbras" (Tango in Twilight) by Teresa Mular (Argentina))

 Screening